Dark Matter Dilution Mechanism through the Lens of Large Scale Structure

 This bound is nearly independent of $m_Y$.
 It gets slightly relaxed for larger $m_Y$, because holding the DM relic density fixed in Eq.~\eqref{eq:DMrelic} requires the $\tau_Y$ to be shorter, leading to a higher reheating temperature after the decay of dilutor.
 The corresponding temperature for the secondary DM component to become non-relativistic also increases, which is a $\sqrt[12]{g_*}$ effect \`a la Eq.~\eqref{eq:TNR}.
 Eventually, this shifts the deviation of $P(k)$ to a slightly higher $k$ and becomes less constraining.

-The constraint derived here comes predominantly from large scale structure data, which relies only on the evolution of matter density perturbations in the linear regime.
-Large scale structure thus provides a robust test of these models and we expect similar constraints to apply broadly for models that utilize the dilution mechanism for addressing the DM relic density.
+The constraint derived here comes predominantly from the LSS data, which relies only on the evolution of matter density perturbations in the linear regime.
+LSS thus provides a robust test of these models and we expect similar constraints to apply broadly for models that utilize the dilution mechanism for addressing the DM relic density.

 Our result can be generalized to initial abundances for $Y$ and $X$ beyond the relativistic freeze-out.
 A sub-thermal initial population of $Y$ needs to be heavier and/or longer lived in order to provide the same amount of entropy injection.
 The secondary $X$ particles from $Y$ decay are more energetic and take longer to become matter-like.
 This impacts the primordial matter power spectrum down to even lower $k$ and leads to a more stringent constraint on ${\rm Br}_X$ than Eq.~\eqref{eq:maxBr}.
 On the contrary, starting with a smaller overpopulation of $X$, the constraint on ${\rm Br}_X$ will be weaker.